A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Your insurance provides coverage that protects your business from loss.
 A COI is evidence that you have a policy — or “proof of coverage.”

-Bear in mind that you can’t obtain a certificate of insurance without an active insurance policy.
+Keep in mind: You cannot obtain a certificate of insurance without an active insurance policy in place.

-A COI is usually a one-page document that highlights the most important details of your plan, including:
+A COI is usually a one-page document that summarizes the key details of your coverage plan, including:

 - Your business name and mailing address